wizardy0ga/Windows-Shellcode-Injection-Methods/Injection Methods/Local Process/Threadless Function Hook/Readme.md

 ![hook-code](data/hook-code.png)
 </details>

+###### Slide 11 from Needles without the Thread

 #### Runtime Patching
 At runtime, we'll need to save the original bytes from the target function to this shellcode loader so it knows the original bytes required by the function when removing the hook.

-###### Slide 11 from Needles without the Thread

-#### Runtime Patching
-At runtime, we'll need to patch the shellcode loader with the first 8 original bytes of the function.
-This ensures the loader can remove the hook from the target function, restoring original functionality.

 ## Injection Procedure
 This section describes the steps taken by the **threadless.c** program to execute shellcode locally using the threadless function hooking method.